yieldprotocol/docs/docs/README.md

 Additionally, when checking the value of ETH collateral in Yield vaults, Yield uses Maker’s ETH oracle.

-Finally, if Maker governance triggers emergency shutdown of the Maker protocol, yDai borrowers and lenders would be affected.
+Finally, if Maker governance triggers emergency shutdown of the Maker protocol, Yield borrowers and lenders would be affected.

 The Yield Protocol aims to handle this case as gracefully as possible, initiating its own shutdown procedure in response to a Maker shutdown.